• Skip to primary navigation

 Instructions

-• Add about ½ of the pomegranate seeds and 1 slice of mango into the mason jar.
+• Add fruit and/or spices of choice into the mason jar.

-• Filled the remainder of the mason jar with vodka, leaving a few centimeters of space at the top.
+• Fill the remainder of the mason jar with vodka, leaving a few centimeters of space at the top.
 Cover with lid.

 • Allow mixture to sit at room temperature and infuse for 5-7 days (or more) before use, shaking several times each day.